 The Compliance Officer of the University is the Director of Human Resources.
 Any questions or complaints relative to discrimination should be referred to the Office of Human Resources.
 The Section 504/Americans with Disabilities Act Compliance Officer is the Director for Risk Management and Insurance.
-Students with disabilities who desire accommodations should contact Disability Services for Students in Counseling Services, preferably before the beginning of each semester.
+Students with disabilities who desire accommodations should contact Student Accessibility Services for Students in Counseling Services, preferably before the beginning of each semester.
 Any questions or complaints relative to facilities, services, and accessibility should be referred to the Office of Risk Management.
 (7.23.2013)

 At Trinity, academic excellence is expected.
 Trinity students live in an increasingly diverse, interconnected, ever-shrinking world where borders mean less and collaboration, tolerance, and intercultural communication mean more.
 For these reasons Trinity offers a rigorous yet flexible Common Curriculum enhanced with a wide range of interdisciplinary programs and special opportunities, all of which are designed to provide real world experiences, increase international exposure and understanding, and instill the values required for global citizenship and making a difference.